Ratabida pinnata, Yellow Coneflower, quart or gallon pot

 Yellow Coneflower is native to dry prairies and savannas.
 It has stiff and rough-feeling coarse leaves, and showy yellow flowers which have droopy soft yellow rays.
 The cone-like green centers eventually change to a dark purple or brown.
 It grows and transplants very easily, is drought-tolerant, and makes an excellent cut flower.

 Attracts native bees, honey bees, butterflies and is the larval host plant of the Wavy Lined Emerald Moth.
-It also attracts two beneficial insects tat are both predators—Syrphid Flies and parasitoids, which help to keep your garden in balance.
+It also attracts two beneficial insects that are both predators—Syrphid Flies and parasitoids, which help to keep your garden in balance.
 Disc flowers open from the bottom up, offering pollen first.